cpe200-158-sec1/week-3/Lab/Lab301/README.md

    in the 'main' methods?
 How come?
  =	not equal because in operator overloading is run Fraction object too.
 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
-=	same	-case#1 make new object r3 and r7 point to r3
+=	not same	-case#1 we create new object
-			-case#2 we have 2 object and change r7 point to r3
+				-case#2 we don't create new object so case#1 >case2

 ## Expected Output: